gubaruch/Data-mesh-util/README.md

 The below steps show the creation of the user and assignment as data lake admin for one account.
 This must be repeated for all three accounts.

-a. **Please make sure the region is updated to us-east-1 on the sample_test_creds.json.
-Please see screenshot below**
+a.
+Please make sure the region is updated to us-east-1 on the sample_test_creds.json.

+**Create an IAM user:**

 b.
-Each user in his AWS account , will create an IAM user and will provide the relevant details , which will be populated in the datamesh account.
+Log in to your AWS console

 c.
-Log in to your AWS console
+Search for IAM , in the search bar and select IAM.

 d.
-Search for IAM , in the search bar and select IAM.
+Select **Users** and then **add users **

 e.
-We will now create the users which are needed for the data mesh util.

-f.
-Select **Users** and then **add users **

-g.
-Enter a user name, and try to make it identifiable - Producer for the producer account , Consumer for the consumer account,Central/Mesh for central account
+Enter a user name, and try to make it identifiable - Mesh for central account, ProducerAdmin for the producer account , ConsumerAdmin for the consumer account

 h.
 Under select AWS access type , select  **Access key - Programmatic access** and click **next:permissions**